hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-javascript-ext.md

 Dependabot will resolve any conflicts with this PR as long as you don't alter it yourself.
 You can also trigger a rebase manually by commenting `@dependabot rebase`.

 [//]: # (dependabot-automerge-start)
+Dependabot will merge this PR once CI passes on it, as requested by @TimoGlastra.

 [//]: # (dependabot-automerge-end)

 ---